 Separately, in October 2022 the Company submitted a Marketing Authorization Application ("MAA"), for ONS-5010 with the European Medicines Agency ("EMA").
 On December 22, 2022, the Company's MAA was validated for review by the EMA.
-The formal review process of the MAA by the EMA's Committee for Medicinal Products for Human Use ("CHMP") is now underway with an estimated decision date expected in the first half of calendar 2024.
+In March 2024, the EMA's Committee for Medicinal Products for Human Use ("CHMP") was completed with a positive opinion issued on March 22, 2024.
+A related positive decision by the European Commission is estimated to be received in the second quarter of calendar 2024.
 ONS-5010 is the Company's sole product candidate in active development.